Axel2293/Obsidian-Notes/NoSQL/MongoDB - MQL.md

 ```
 - *CollectionName*: is the name of a collection
 - *Pipeline*: is an array that contains the aggregation stages
-- *Options*: optional parameters for the aggregation.
+- *Options*: optional parameters for the aggregation
 ![[Pasted image 20240307172729.png|400]]